 Given the growing threat from foreign animal diseases to the U.S. swine industry, it is imperative that we review pre-harvest traceability.
 Improving our ability to efficiently and accurately identify and locate diseased animals will help control the spread of disease and reduce export markets impacts.

-In the weekly recap from the National Pork Producers Council: House Agriculture Farm Bill markup set for late February; and top Ag Committee democrat to run for governor.
-Take a…
+In the weekly recap from the National Pork Producers Council: House Agriculture Committee passes bipartisan Farm Bill 2.0 with Prop.
+12 fix; administration to continue aggressive ‘America First’ trade policy,…